This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 The Reality: Clients would respond “Thanks Tony, looks comprehensive” and never mention it again.

 One day, feeling particularly masochistic, I installed email tracking on a report.
 The client opened it for exactly 12 seconds.
-That’s when I knew I had a problem.

 The Brutal Client Feedback Session